jackfoxy/urQL/docs/ref-ch03-create.md

 * SET DEFAULT

 All the values that make up the foreign key are set to their bunt values when the corresponding row in the parent table is updated.
-The agent raises an error if the parent table has no entry with bunt values.
+The Obelisk agent raises an error if the parent table has no entry with bunt values.

 ## Remarks
 The command results in a state change of the Obelisk agent.